databrickslabs/lsql/docs/dashboards.md

 from the query:

 * column names
-* widget specification
+* widget types

 [[back to top](#dashboards-as-code)]

-### Widget specification
+### Widget types

 The aim of this project is to support high-level metadata for a subset of the Databricks Lakeview widgets, while still allowing to define the rest of the metadata in the `dashboard.yml` file.
-The following widget simplified specifications are supported:
+The following widget simplified types are
+supported:

 - `counter`
 - `table`